estuary/flow/site/docs/reference/organizing-catalogs.md

-# Organizing a Flow Catalog
+# Organizing a Flow catalog

-It's not necessary to store the entire catalog spec in one YAML file, and Flow provides the flexibility to reference other files which can be managed independently.
+It's not necessary to store the entire catalog spec in one YAML file, and Flow provides the flexibility to reference other files, which can be managed independently.
 You may want to do so if:

 * You want to ensure shared collections remain easy to find
 * You use group data that's managed by different teams
-* You could benefit from DRY factoring things that are different per environment.
+* You could benefit from DRY factoring things that are different per environment
 * You need to manage sensitive credentials separately from materialization definitions

 ### `import`

-Flow's `import` directive can help you easily handle all of these scenarios while keeping your catalogs well organized.
-Each catalog spec file may import any number of other files, and each import may refer to either relative or an absolute URL.&#x20;
+Flow's [`import`](../concepts/import.md) directive can help you easily handle all of these scenarios while keeping your catalogs well organized.
+Each catalog spec file may import any number of other files, and each import may refer to either relative or an absolute URL.

 When you use `import` in a catalog spec, you're conceptually bringing the entirety of another catalog — as well as the schemas and typescript files it uses — into your catalog.
 Imports are also transitive, so when you import another catalog, you're _also_ importing everything that other catalog has imported.
 This allows you to keep your catalogs organized, and is flexible enough to support collaboration between separate teams and organizations.